British Fashion Council

 The British Council and the British Fashion Council jointly put this occasion together, that went alongside the London Fashion Week in February 2013.

 Tanzania was proud to present four designers.
 Jacquline Kibacha (Heart 365), Christine Mhando (Chichia), myself (Anna Luks) and Mtani Nyamakababi (Kali Elegance).
-Unfortunately Kali Elegance who is speacialised in bespoke menswear, was not able to participate in the exhibition due to some unforeseen reasons.
+Unfortunately, Kali Elegance who is specialised in bespoke menswear was not able to participate in the exhibition due to some unforeseen reasons.

 Menswear designer - Kali Elegance label